Canker sores -

 - Other substances: toothpastes, mints, gums, dental materials, metals, medications

-As a way of sorting this issue out, a person can keep a diary where they record the types of things they have had an exposure to that day.
+As a way of helping to sort this issue out, a person might keep a diary where they record the types of things they have had an exposure to that day.
 Then, later on if an outbreak occurs, they'll have a record they can refer back to which can help them identify the offending item.

 E) Sodium lauryl sulfate (SLS).

-Studies suggest that products that contain sodium lauryl sulfate ("SLS"), a foaming agent found in most toothpaste and mouthwash formulations, may place a person at increased risk for break outs.
+Some studies have suggested that products that contain sodium lauryl sulfate ("SLS"), a foaming agent found in most toothpaste and mouthwash formulations, may place a person at increased risk for canker sore break outs.

-This may be due to the drying effect it has on the outer protective layer of oral tissues.
-Once this layer has been degraded, the tissue underneath is more vulnerable to the effects of irritants.
+This may be due to the drying effect SLS has on the outer protective layer of oral tissues.
+As this change takes place, the tissues underneath become more vulnerable to the effects of irritants.

 Several studies have reported that participants who use SLS-free toothpaste experienced fewer sores.
 This reduction was found to be as high as 81% in one study.
 (Chahine 1997)